HasanUtshob/HasanUtshob/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-I’m a passionate frontend developer with hands-on experience in React, Tailwind CSS, JavaScript, and Express.js.
-I enjoy solving real-world problems through clean, responsive UI design and intuitive user experiences.
-Currently, I’m exploring Next.js and React Native to expand my skills into full-stack and mobile development.

-Apart from tech, I’m a 2nd-year Zoology student and work as an ICT teacher and computer operator at Sristy Central School.
-Balancing academics and tech has helped me build discipline, adaptability, and a strong learning mindset.

-My long-term goal is to become a full-stack developer and an Android app developer, creating impactful products that blend performance, design, and functionality.

 - :computer: I'm a MERN stack Developer, currently exploring NextJS
 - :hourglass_flowing_sand: Exploring Google Cloud & Microsoft Azure
 - :rocket: Always ready to collaborate for Dev Experiments